 Assist.
-Prof. Dr. Irina Cristea (Head of the center)
+Prof. Dr. Irina Cristea (Acting head of the center)

 Biography: Irina Elena Cristea received the PhD in Mathematics, with specialization in Algebra, in 2007, from the University of Constantza, Romania.
 She started the research career in 2003 at the University of Iasi, Romania, where she worked as Teaching Assistant for 4 years.
 After a post doctoral position at Udine University, Italy, since January 2012 she is employed at the University of Nova Gorica, as Assistant Professor in Mathematics, conducting research in Algebraic Hyperstructure Theory, being affiliated with the Centre for Systems and Information Technologies.

 Role: She is currently teaching Mathematics at the School of Engineering and Management, School of Environmental Sciences, School of Applied Sciences.
 She is also the coordinator of Erasmus agreements with University of Thrace (Greece) and University of Naples (Italy).

 Research interests: algebraic hyperstructures and connections with fuzzy sets and their generalizations; mathematical models based on cluster analysis (hard and fuzzy version).